cs1302uga/cs1302-ce04/README.md

    * The program does not crash.
    * The excpeption message is stil displayed to standard error.

-   When displaying the exception message, something like this will suffice (replacing `<message>` with the actual exception message):
+   When displaying the exception message, something like the following will suffice (replacing `<message>` with the actual exception message):

    ```
    MyCat: <message>
    ```

+1. From the `cs1302-ce04` directory, run the `MyCat` program with no command-line arguments.
+What's the difference between this execution of the program and the one performed two steps earlier?

+**CHECKPOINT**

+### Further Enhancing Your Cat

 1. Now, let's add some more functionality to the `MyCat` program.
 Change the code so that one of more command-line arguments are accepted.
 The expected behavor is that `MyCat` should print the files, in